mpkondrashin/tmdetect/README.md

 ```

 ## Convert

-Convert utility coverts CSV file of particular format (see above) to CSV that is accepted by Apex Central.
+Convert utility changes format CSV file of the particular format (see above) to CSV that is accepted by Apex Central.

-Following options are available:
+The following options are available:
 1. --input - input file path or "-" for stdin
 2. --output - output file path or "-" for stdout
 3. --action - one of the "log" or "block" values
 4. --expire - days after the indicator will expire (removed automatically)
-5. --note - add note to each imported IoC
+5. --note - add a note to each imported IoC
-6. --kind - comma separated list of types to convert.
+6. --kind - comma-separated list of types to convert.
 Others will be ignored.
-Available types are: ip,domain,url,sha1.
+Available types are ip, domain, url, and sha1.
 By default, all types will be converted